globalize/globalize-versioning/readme.md

 ## Introduction

-This gem provides an interface between versioning gems such as [PaperTrail](https://github.com/airblade/paper_trail).
+`globalize-versioning` provides an interface between globalize and versioning gems such as [PaperTrail](https://github.com/airblade/paper_trail).

+At the moment, only `paper_trail` is supported, but support for other versioning gems is planned for the future.
+Pull requests are always welcome.

 ## Installation